OCAP2/OCAP/README.md

 ### -- Easy playback selection, low storage requirements --

-Each recording is saved in a compressed file, which means hundreds to be saved with minimal space usage (<2MB each).
+Each recording is saved in a compressed file, which means hundreds to be saved with minimal space usage (<5MB each).

 Recordings can be easily browsed and are filterable and searchable with custom tagging, mission name search, and recording date search windows.

+### -- Units in Mission --

+- OCAP2 tracks players, AI, and vehicles in a mission.
+- Group names and roles a player was slotted as are displayed during playback.
+- Players will remain in the list only while they're connected.
+- Vehicles will show who is crewing them, if anyone.

 ### -- Events List --